decgroupe/odoo-addons-dec/mail_message_autoname/readme/DESCRIPTION.rst

-Add missing record name if required
+Add missing record name if required and also reformat email if no name information.